Liverpool, St Helens and South Lancashire Railway

 The Liverpool, St Helens and South Lancashire Railway, was formed in 1889, but no services ran until 1895 and then only freight.
 Passenger services did not start until 1900.
 It incorporated the St Helens and Wigan Junction Railway.
 It was taken over by the Great Central Railway in 1906.

 History

-The Railway was incorporated by Acts of Parliament in 1885-86 to enable the construction of a line from St Helens to Lowton (eight miles) and St Helens to Liverpool (ten miles).
+The railway was incorporated by the St. Helens and Wigan Junction Railway Act 1885 (48 & 49 Vict. c. cxxi) and the St. Helens and Wigan Junction Railway Act 1886 (50 Vict. c. xxxiii) to enable the construction of a line from St Helens to Lowton (eight miles) and St Helens to Liverpool (ten miles).
 The lines had share capital of £210,000 and £340,000 respectively.
-The first sod was cut on 25 January 1888 by the Earl of Derby on the site of what became St Helens Central railway station.
-In July 1889 an Act of Parliament extended the completion time until July 1893.
+In 1887 a prospectus was published inviting subscriptions for the full 550,000 pounds.
+The first sod was cut on 25 January 1888 by the Earl of Derby on the site of what became St Helens Central railway station (Great Central Railway).
+In July 1889, the St. Helens and Wigan Junction Railway Act 1889 (52 & 53 Vict. c. xci) extended the completion time until July 1893.
 The opening ceremony took place on 2 January 1900.

 The original intention was to connect to the Cheshire Lines Committee North Liverpool Extension Line at Fazakerley junction, to form a route to Huskisson Dock and Southport, but nothing ever came of the scheme west of St Helens.

-Henry Seton-Karr was chairman of the railway at its opening.
+Henry Seton-Karr was chairman of the railway both at the time of the 1887 prospectus and at its opening.
+In 1888, the railway`s solicitor was Robert William Perks.